prashant0ngx/dsa-java/readme.md

-# Data Structure and Alorithm in Java
+# Data Structure and Algorithm with Java

 ## 1. LinkedList
    - Singly Linked List